garrandall/popular-music-data/tracks/juice--know-the-ledge--eric-b--rakim.md

 Girls sip "Cristal" and whisper my name
 I push up like an exercise,
 Check the intellect and  inspect the thighs
 Select the best one, pull her to the side
 Keep her occupied for the rest of the ride
 Read my resume she's know I'm 'ready cool
 Just meet me after school,
 We can moan and groan until your mom come home ,
 And you be calling me Al "dope" Capone.
 Sweatin' me, she didn't want to let me loose-
 Come get me, that's if you want to sip the juice
-Cause the streets await me, so I take my gun off safety Cause alot of niggaz hate me
+Cause the streets await me, so I take my gun off safety Cause alot of niggas hate me
 Coming out of the building, they set me up
 Sprayed wit automatics, they wet me up
 In a puddle of blood, I lay close to the edge
-I guess I didn't know the ledge.....
+I guess I didn't know the ledge...